mejuliver/jquery-select-search/README.md

             on_bottom_edge : function(e){ // if you reach the bottom edge of the dropdown upon scrolling, this function will be called and the instance of the element will be pass on as argument, default to false

             },
+            on_change : function(e){ // on change event on the items upon selection of an item from the list, this function will trigger, passing the instance of the select element, otherwise, on change event will be ignored

+            }
     	});
 })
 ```